8emi/haven-tf2/README.md

 <h2 align="center" style="margin-top: 0px;">Haven Modified</h2>
-<h3 align="center" style="margin-top: 0px;">An internal tf2 cheat.</h3>
+<h3 align="center" style="margin-top: 0px;">An internal tf2 cheat modified to have the supremacy/skeet esp.</h3>
 <p align="center">
 <a href="https://github.com/tf2cheater2013/Fedoraware/actions"><img alt="GitHub Workflow Status" src="https://img.shields.io/github/actions/workflow/status/emilyinure/haven-tf2/msbuild.yml?branch=main"></a><a href="https://github.com/emilyinure/haven-tf2/actions"></p>
 <p align="center">
 <a align="center" href="https://github.com/emilyinure/haven-tf2/releases">Download</a>
 </p>

-- Main focus for the project was projectile prediction/aimbot
-- Still has redundant and messy code, will be refactoring when I have time aside from my other projects
-- Using a outdated version of a friends framework as a base.
-Not much is left the same but still a necessary credit!
+### Changes
+- Changed the font of the esp to match supremacy
+- Added dormancy to match supremacy/skeet (opacity of esp lowers when dormant and color changes)
+- Added health value to the health bar
+- Added new flags/changed some
+- Changed the position of some of the esp

 ### How to use
 - Inject using Process Hacker or any other injector